cqframework/cql-tests/CHANGE_MANAGEMENT.md

 ## Digital Quality Implementers’ Community Steering Committee (DSC)

 The DSC consists of those individuals identified as ‘owners’ on the development site.
+In addition, the DSC also are active participants in the Digital Quality Implementers' Community (DQIC) and defined in the DQIC Charet.
 The DSC is responsible for ensuring the smooth running of the project, including strategic planning, release cycles, change management, and changes to project governance.
 In addition, the DSC will ensure any changes needed to CQL are funneled to the HL7 CQL Workgroup for appropriate balloting and changes.

 Membership of the DSC is by invitation from the existing DSC members.
 A nomination will result in discussion and then a vote by the existing DSC members.
 DSC membership votes are subject to consensus approval of the current DSC members.
 DSC members must also be approved by the DSC Executive Committee.